 Despite coming as a redemption, this card was ahead of its time and showcases on-card autographs from Larry Bird and Magic Johnson.
 Pairing signatures of the two long-time rivals, this rare card is tough to track down.
 This feat is more difficult based on counterfeiting issues.

 Although he retired before the start of the 1991-92 season, Magic once again joined the NBA for the 1995-96 season.
-His return to the NBA only lasted one season, but it allowed a whole new world of options to open for Magic Johnson card collectors.
-While this is not a high dollar card, Finest has consistently put out some popular cards and they are a solid option for budget collectors.
+His return to the NBA only lasted one season, but it allowed a whole new world of options to open up for Magic Johnson card collectors.
+While this is not a high-dollar card, Finest has consistently put out some popular cards and they are a solid option for budget collectors.
 Refractor parallel cards provide a nice chase element.

-Also from Exquisite, Limited Logos has emerged as a preferred destination for collectors and the reason is quite apparent.
+More specifically, Limited Logos has emerged as a preferred destination for collectors and the reason is quite apparent.
 Featuring an on-card auto, nice patch and low print run, these rare cards also carry the hard-earned prestige of the Exquisite brand.

-In a clear nod to their historic pairing on the 1980-81 Topps card, SP Signature Edition brings the Bird, Erving and Johnson trio to on-card autograph heaven.
+For example, in a clear nod to their historic pairing on the 1980-81 Topps card, SP Signature Edition brings the Bird, Erving and Johnson trio to on-card autograph heaven.
 Limited to just 25 copies, this card is a great option for high-end collectors.